 Jacobs University offers many social and cultural activities for students outside the classroom.
-The variety of over 100 student-driven events during the year are the hallmark of our vibrant campus community, including cultural festivals like the Deepavali Festival of Lights or Chinese New Year and educational events like Country Information Days.
-Over 50 student clubs ranging from arts to sports and community groups provide further opportunities to foster our students’ development of interpersonal and intercultural competencies.
+The variety of student-driven events during the year ranges from cultural festivals such as Deepawali Festival of Lights and Lunar New Year to educational events such as Country Information Days—all hallmarks of its vibrant campus community.

 JACOBS UNIVERSITY GRADUATES

-• 60% live in Europe (40% in Germany).
+• 77% live in Europe (41% in Germany).

-• 95% are employed or pursuing graduate studies.
+• 94% are employed or pursuing graduate studies.

 • 90% would recommend the University to others.